 Filters are designed to reproduce correctly the brightness values of the different colours.
 We supply optically flat, homogeneously dyed filters to satisfy the highest demands.
-They are available in light yellow, medium yellow, yellow-green, and red-orange.
+They are available in the densities yellow light, yellow medium, yellow-green, and red-orange.

 The use of light-filters naturally requires an increase in exposure time.
 Filter factors are used which, however, depend to a large degree on the sensitization of the negative material employed.
-Film manufacturers therefore supply with their products details about the exposure factors of the most commonly used filters.
+Film manufacturers therefore supply with their products details about the exposure factors of the most commonly used filter densities.
 Where these are not available, the following information may serve as guidance for panchromatic emulsions:

-Filter light yellow No. 1 Exposure factor 1.5 - 2
+Filter yellow light No. 1 Exposure factor 1.5 - 2

-medium yellow No. 2 ,, " 1.8 - 2.3
+yellow medium No. 2 " " 1.8 - 2.3

 yellow-green No. 71 " " 2 - 2.5

 red-orange No. 7 " " 4